 Lithographic reproductions are copies of a work of art.
 In this process, a photograph is taken of the piece of artwork and used to create more copies of it.
 These images are not drawn directly onto a litho stone, are not created by the original artist and are not original works of art.
 Instead, they are affordable ways to easily and widely share an image.

 The method of offset lithography, also referred to as offset printing, was patented by John Strather in 1853 and though it did not take off immediately, it eventually became the standard method for creating large quantities of high-quality printed materials such as newspapers, magazines, and posters due to its flexibility with different materials.
 Offset lithography differs from the original lithography method and instead of being hand drawn onto the surface of a metal plate, offset lithographs are made with the use of a printing machine.
-The image is printed onto a rubber cylinder which “offsets” the image onto paper and now other materials that the metal plate process does not allow for, such as cloth, wood, tin and more.
+The image area is printed onto a rubber cylinder which “offsets” the image onto paper and now other materials that the metal plate process does not allow for, such as cloth, wood, tin and more.
 Offset lithography has evolved into a cost-effective and easy process that consistently results in high quality printed materials.
 Unlike some printing processes, the lithography process enables thousands of replicas to be made without damaging the image.
 Other printing processes that use materials such as wood blocks, deteriorate in quality over time as the materials become worn with use.

 When to use the offset lithography printing method

 Even though offset lithography is one of the most popular printing processes, it is not always the right choice.
 Due to the time consuming setup process for offset lithograph art printing, this printing plate method is best used for high volume printing projects, because the more you print, the less you pay, as the bulk of the cost is in the setup.

 To explore your printing options, contact Printivity today!